QuentinRa/blog.quentinra.dev/special/ilo/index.md

 # ILO

 ILO "Introduction aux Langages orientés-Objets" is not an easy course.
-You will need strength and motivation to survive <span class="tms">(joke aside, it's not that hard to survive, but I mean "survive without cheating/submitting your friend work, while learning something")</span>.
+You will need strength and motivation to survive 👀. <span class="tms">Joke aside, it's not that hard to survive, but I mean "survive without cheating/submitting your friend work, while learning something", as a lot of persons are giving up</span>.

 * [Figures TP](figures/index.md)
 * [Lists TP](lists/index.md)